nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `clear-b`

-Clear all buyers from the buyer list.
+Function: Clear all buyers from the buyer list.

 Format: `clear-b`

 ### `sort-b`

-Sort all the buyers according to the orders specified.
+Function: Sort all the buyers according to the orders specified.

 Format: `sort-b [o/FIELDS]`